apache/iceberg/site/docs/spec.md

     1. If the rename succeeds, the commit succeeded and `V+1` is the table’s current version
     2. If the rename fails, go back to step 1.

+Notes:

+1. The file system table scheme is implemented in [HadoopTableOperations](https://github.com/Netflix/iceberg/blob/master/core/src/main/java/com/netflix/iceberg/hadoop/HadoopTableOperations.java#L91).

 #### Metastore Tables

-The atomic swap needed to commit new versions of table metadata can be implemented by storing a pointer in a metastore or database that is updated with a check-and-put operation[^7].
+The atomic swap needed to commit new versions of table metadata can be implemented by storing a pointer in a metastore or database that is updated with a check-and-put operation [1].
 The check-and-put validates that the version of the table that a write is based on is still current and then makes the new metadata from the write the current version.

 Each version of table metadata is stored in a metadata folder under the table’s base location using a naming scheme that includes a version and UUID: `<V>-<uuid>.metadata.json`.
 To commit a new metadata version, `V+1`, the writer performs the following steps: